TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

     ) ENGINE=InnoDB AUTO_INCREMENT=27 DEFAULT CHARSET=utf8mb4;

-## Configure & Connect to MySQL database
+## Configure & Connect to MySQL Database

 We’re gonna have a separate folder for configuration.
 Let’s create config folder in the app folder, under application root folder, then create `db.config.js` file inside that config folder with content like this: